pnp/blog/content/post/updates-on-the-microsoft-365-platform-community-calls.md

 {{< image alt="VesaJuvonen_1-1624888942819.png" src="images/blog/updates-on-the-microsoft-365-platform-community-calls/VesaJuvonen_1-1624888942819.png" >}}

-## What\'s new? - New weekly Microsoft 365 Platform community call
+## What's new? - New weekly Microsoft 365 Platform community call

 This call is targeted for the Microsoft 365 engineering PMs and other Microsoft employees to update our community on the latest features and